Meghanachowdhary/QST_week2_assignment/docs/model_working.md

 ## Model Architecture

 A **Transformer encoder** is used as the core model architecture.
-The Transformer is well-suited for this task because it can process long input sequences and learn relationships between distant elements in the data.
+The Transformer is well suited for this task because it can process long input sequences and learn relationships between distant elements in the data.

 This is important for classical shadow data, where useful information may be distributed across many measurements obtained from different qubits and shadows.

-The self-attention mechanism allows the model to assign different importance to different measurements and combine them effectively to form a global representation of the quantum state.
+The self attention mechanism allows the model to assign different importance to different measurements and combine them effectively to form a global representation of the quantum state.